bentwheel/lgbtq-retirement-meps-analysis/README.md

 totals for each subgroup (900,950 for the “18 to 64” age band, plus 150,093 for the “65 and over” age band).

-To determine the 95% confidence interval around this estimate, we can simply take the square root of the sum of squared confidence interval radii given for each subgroup’s estimate,
-$\sqrt{ (1.95996 * 90,969)^2 + (1.95996 * 39,229)^2 }$, to arrive at a
-the 95% confidence interval radius for our combined estimate of the total number of same-gender marriages within the US.
-Thus, the 95% confidence interval around this estimate spans from 856,875 to 1,245,211.

-Once again, we can compare these estimates to the [findings from the American Community Survey for 2019](https://www.census.gov/content/dam/Census/library/publications/2021/acs/acsbr-005.pdf) which reports the total estimated count of same-sex married individuals at 1,136,220 (two times the number of same-sex married couples *households* reported in Table 1, on page 2), which falls relatively close to the center of the 95% confidence interval around our population-level estimate for the same statistic.
+Once again, we can compare these estimates to the findings from the [findings from the American Community Survey for 2019](https://www.census.gov/content/dam/Census/library/publications/2021/acs/acsbr-005.pdf) which reports the total estimated count of same-sex married individuals at 1,136,220 (two times the number of same-sex married couple *households* reported in Table 1, on page 2), which is relatively similar to our MEPS-derived estimate of the same quantity.

 # Visualizing Healthcare Experiences for LGBTQ+ Subpopulations